-Vitamins, minerals, supplements, nutrition: research has shown some gain with the use of vitamins and minerals for specific types of neuropathic pain—Vit.
+Vitamins, minerals, nutrition, hydration: research has shown some gain with the use of vitamins and minerals for specific types of neuropathic pain—Vit.
 B12, Zinc, Vit.
 E, Riboflavin; for specific types of chronic pain—Vit.
 C, Vit.
 D, Magnesium.
+Taking benfotiamine, which is similar to thiamine (vitamin B1),with or without vitamin B6 and B12, can improve pain and other symptoms of the nerve pain caused by diabetes.
 It is also important to support the health of the body and gut function, to improve the healing process.
 Prebiotics, special plant fibers in fruits vegetables grains, will help healthy bacteria grow in the gut.
 Prebiotics work by improving gut microbiome to enhance digestion, support the immune system, and protect against inflammation, enables the gut-microbiota-brain axis communication to work properly, supports the entire body/city.
 Gut fiber helps produce short-chain fatty acids which improves muscle function and could assist in preventing some chronic diseases, like bowel disorders.
+There is an immune system controller found in the intestines that reprograms systems to interrupt harmful inflammation.
+The gut is a crucial point of the body’s control and communication.
 Increasing anti-inflammatory foods, in a well-rounded diet, is an effective way to support the body’s ability to fight pain and rebuild.

 Many herbal supplements are advertised for pain.
 Check for drug interaction, with any of your current medications, before adding any.